-- Infusion reactions have happened with this drug.
+- Infusion reactions have happened during and within 24 hours after the infusion.
 Sometimes, these may be severe or life-threatening.
 Tell the doctor right away if your child feels confused, tired, or weak.
-Tell the doctor right away if your child has fever or chills; chest pain or pressure; fast, slow, or abnormal heartbeat; upset stomach; shortness of breath or wheezing; signs of high or low blood pressure like headache, dizziness, or passing out; throat irritation; muscle aches; swelling of the lips, face, or throat; sweating a lot; or any other bad effects during or after the infusion.
+Tell the doctor right away if your child has fever or chills; chest pain or pressure; fast, slow, or abnormal heartbeat; upset stomach; shortness of breath or wheezing; signs of high or low blood pressure like headache, dizziness, or passing out; throat irritation; muscle aches; swelling of the lips, face, or throat; sweating a lot; or any other bad effects during or within 24 hours after the infusion.

 All drugs may cause side effects.
 However, many people have no side effects or only have minor side effects.
 Call your child’s doctor or get medical help if your child has any side effects that bother your child or do not go away.